-Raises RuntimeError - if called while another thread holds terminal lock cmd2 also provides a function to change the title of the terminal window.
+- RuntimeError if called from the main thread. - RuntimeError if called while another thread holds terminal_lock cmd2 also provides a function to change the title of the terminal window.
 This feature requires the application be running in a terminal that supports VT100 control characters.
 Linux, Mac, and Windows 10 and greater all support these.